hashbangcode/drupal-storybook-talk/src/slides.md

 ![bg h:50% right:40%](../src/assets/images/lily58.png)

 <!--
-- Doing Drupal for about 15 years.
+- Doing Drupal for 15 years.
-- Programming in general for about 20 now.
+- Programming in general for 20.
 - This is a picture of a Lily58 mechanical keyboard.
 -->